PO Box 4277, Riverside, CA 92514-4277 - 951-231-7268

 (Glenn is a Chapter 47 member)

-The monthly Unclaimed Veterans Ceremony is on Wednesday September 20, 2017, at Riverside National Cemetery at 9:00 am.
-Will again be at Shelter "G" - Please come to honor these veterans
+The monthly Unclaimed Veterans Ceremony is on the third Wednesday each month, the next will be on December 20, 2017, at Riverside National Cemetery at 9:00 am.
+It will again be at Shelter "G" - Please come to honor these veterans.

 The Feed the Dawgs Project